davidsherlock/edd-commission-notes/README.md

 1. You can clone the GitHub repository: `https://github.com/davidsherlock/edd-commission-notes.git`
 2. Or download it directly as a ZIP file: `https://github.com/davidsherlock/edd-commission-notes/archive/master.zip`

-This will download the latest developer copy of Commission Fees.
+This will download the latest developer copy of Commission Notes.

 ## Bugs